andyschaul/andyschaul/README.md

 👋 Hey, I’m @andyschaul
 - 👀 I’m interested in Python, data science, social and online media, agriculture, and science

-- :office_worker: I work at [Bayer Crop Science](https://www.cropscience.bayer.us) and most of my contributions are there
+- :office_worker: I work at [Bayer Crop Science](https://www.cropscience.bayer.us) and most of Github my contributions are there
 - 🌱 I’m currently learning about bibliometrics/scientometrics and building with Python
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me here, on [LinkedIn](https://www.linkedin.com/in/andyschaul/) or [Twitter](https://twitter.com/andyschaul)

 <!---